Oluwablin/library-management/README.md

 ## Project Description

-This aplication is about RESTful APIs for an Admin Panel to manage usere activities.
+This aplication is about RESTful APIs for a single database multi-tenant Library Management Board.

 This includes the following: